vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## Vagrant `box`

 One concept to be mindful of is Vagrant's use of [boxes](http://docs.vagrantup.com/v2/boxes.html).
 Vagrant uses `.box` files as templates from which to spin up a new VM.
-Instead of building a VM from scratch &ndash; which would be a slow and tedious process &ndash; Vagrant uses a base image to quickly clone a VM.
+Instead of building a VM from scratch &ndash; which would be a slow and tedious process because you would first have to create a VM in VirtualBox and configure the proper settings &ndash; Vagrant uses a base, combined image of both a properly-configured VirtualBox VM with a guest OS already installed, to quickly clone a VM.

-An individual base image is referred to as a `box`.
-Feel free to swap-out the URL in the `config.vm.box_url` directive of this project's [Vagrantfile](http://docs.vagrantup.com/v2/vagrantfile/machine_settings.html) &ndash; that provides the default Ubuntu `box` &ndash; with the URL of either of the official Vagrant boxes:
+Such an individual base image is referred to as a `box`.
+Feel free to swap-out the URL in the `config.vm.box_url` directive of this project's [Vagrantfile](http://docs.vagrantup.com/v2/vagrantfile/machine_settings.html) &ndash; that provides the default Ubuntu `box` &ndash; with the URL of either of the official Vagrant `box`es:

 * **Ubuntu 12.04 32-bit:** [http://files.vagrantup.com/precise32.box](http://files.vagrantup.com/precise32.box)
 * **Ubuntu 12.04 64-bit:** [http://files.vagrantup.com/precise64.box](http://files.vagrantup.com/precise64.box)